Doing our part to mitigate the spread of COVID-19

 Scott County Public School Head Start provides high quality care and early education programs designed to support child development and promote school readiness.
-This is available for children who are between the ages of 6 weeks and five years old.
+Services are available for children and their families who are between the ages of 6 weeks and five years old.

 Parents and families are supported in achieving their own goals, such as housing stability, continued education, and financial security.
 The program supports and strengthens parent-child relationships and engages families around children’s learning and development.